This is my curated list of articles I’ve read, organized by date with summaries and keywords for easy reference.

 This article describes an anti-scraping technique that uses text obfuscation through a custom font with remapped characters.
 While initially clever, the method becomes difficult to bypass programmatically, especially when the font changes randomly.
 However, it is ultimately ineffective as major search engines can still render the text correctly, rendering it a poor protection mechanism.

-• anti-scraping
+• Anti-Scraping

 • OCR